ClonkAndre/ProjectThunderIV/README.md

 # Project Thunder IV
 Project Thunder is a modification for Grand Theft Auto IV that aims to improve the thunderstorms of the game!

+## Features
+- Directional thunder sound.
+- Customizable Echo / Indoor Compression effect on thunder sound.
+- Customizable thunderbolt size, height and color.
+- Explosion when thunderbolt hits the ground (Also customizable).
+- And more!

 ## Requirements
 - ASI Loader
 - GTA IV 1080, 1070 or 1040